-To achieve its sustainable investment objective, the Fund thoroughly considers material ESG factors throughout the investment process - from the definition of the relevant investment universe all the way to stock picking and portfolio construction.
+To achieve the sustainable investment objective of the Fund, the Manager thoroughly considers material ESG factors throughout the investment process - from the definition of the relevant investment universe all the way to stock picking and portfolio construction.
 The Fund's ESG investment framework includes a combination of:

-- (i) Strict ESG exclusion policies; - (ii) Monitoring of ESG controversies; - (iii) ESG best in class screening on companies' operations and business practices; - (iv) Positive screening for environmental and social impact (SDG alignment and contribution); - (v) Positive screening for low environmental footprint (planet boundaries and/or EU Principal
+- (i) Strict ESG exclusion policies; - (ii) Monitoring of ESG controversies; - (iii) ESG best in class screening on companies' operations and business practices; - (iv) Positive screening for environmental and social impact (SDG alignment and contribution); - (v) Positive screening for low environmental footprint (planetary boundaries and/or EU Principal

-Adverse Impact indicators); and (vi) Active ESG engagement and voting.
+Adverse Impact indicators); and(vi) Active ESG engagement and voting.